-- Winners will be announced mid-March via the Vee Bar blog and the electronic newsletter, “Hoofprints.”
+- Winners will be announced before October 1 via the Vee Bar blog and in the October issue of the electronic newsletter, “Hoofprints.”

-- The videos nominated for People’s Choice will be selected by mid-March, then voting will go live to determine the winner.
-The People’s Choice winner will be announced in April.
+- The videos nominated for People’s Choice will be selected by mid-October, then voting will go live to determine the winner.
+The People’s Choice winner will be announced in November.

 - Videos do not need to be filmed at the Vee Bar, but they need to be about the Vee Bar.

 - There is no cash value for the $200 voucher; it must be used towards lodging at the Vee Bar.
 The voucher can’t be used towards merchandise.